AdobeDocs/commerce-admin.en/help/catalog/product-create-configurable.md

 >[!NOTE]
 >
->Stocks and sources are parts of the [Inventory Management](../inventory-management/sources-stocks.md) tool.
-It is highly recommended using custom sources and stocks only.
-Default source and stock is a part of [!UICONTROL CatalogInventory] module, which is deprecated.
+>Custom stocks and sources are supported in the [Inventory Management](../inventory-management/sources-stocks.md) extension and it is highly recommended that you use this tool exclusively for managing stock and source.
+The default source and stock functions are part of the `CatalogInventory` module, which is now deprecated.

 #### With at least one custom source/stock: